Amazon invests $10 million in Closed Loop Fund to improve curbside recycling in the U.S.

 With planet Earth’s plight looking increasingly perilous, we have seen an uptick in efforts designed to cut down on waste, with numerous startups raising big VC bucks to help companies eliminate disposable goods and improve their overall efficiencies.

-Elsewhere, Seattle recently became the first major U.S. city to ban single-use disposable straws, while Starbucks will usher out plastic straws across all its stores globally by 2020.
-And this is a trend that we’re seeing across the spectrum — people are concerned about the state of the planet, and Amazon wants to align itself with those concerns.
+Elsewhere, Seattle recently became the first major U.S. city to ban single-use disposable straws, while Starbucks will phase out plastic straws across all its stores globally by 2020.
+And this is a trend we’re seeing across the spectrum — people are concerned about the state of the planet, and Amazon wants to align itself with those concerns.

-Over the next decade, Closed Loop Fund said that it wants to divert more than 8 million cumulative tons of waste from landfills, and eliminate more than 16 million tons of greenhouse gas.
+Over the next decade, Closed Loop Fund said it wants to divert more than 8 million cumulative tons of waste from landfills and eliminate more than 16 million tons of greenhouse gas.

 “Amazon’s investment in Closed Loop Fund is another example of how recycling is good business in America,” added Closed Loop Fund CEO Ron Gonen.
 “Companies are seeing that they can meet consumer demand and reduce costs while supporting a more sustainable future and growing good jobs across the country.”

-In related news, Amazon also announced today that it plans to generate renewable energy and cut its carbon footprint, through installing solar panels at its U.K. fulfillment centers.
-This follows a similar initiative it announced for its U.S. fulfillment hubs last year.
+In related news, Amazon also announced today that it plans to generate renewable energy and cut its carbon footprint by installing solar panels at its U.K. fulfillment centers.
+This follows a similar initiative announced for its U.S. fulfillment hubs last year.